likeblueyi/Portfolio/README.md

 \mathcal{L}_{\text{NCE}}(\hat{c}, c)=\frac{1}{|\mathbb{S}|}\sum_{\mathbf{v} \in \mathbb{S}}\left(f(\mathbf{v}^*(c), \hat{\mathbf{c}}) - f(\mathbf{v}, \hat{\mathbf{c}})\right)
 $

 The novelty lies in the above formula being differentiable without solving the optimization problem.
-Moreover, if solutions in $ \mathbb{S}$ are optimal for arbitrary cost vectors, this approach is equivalent to training within a region of the convex hull of $ \mathbb{V} $.
+Moreover, if solutions in $ \mathbb{S}$ are optimal for arbitrary cost vectors, this approach is equivalent to training within a region of the convex hull of $\mathbb{V}$.

 **CpLayer**
 Agrawal et al. (2019)  propose an approach to differentiate through disciplined convex programs (a subset of convex optimization problems used in domain-specific languages).
 Introducing disciplined parametrized programming (a subset of disciplined convex programming), they show every such program can be represented as composing an affine map from parameters to problem data, a solver, and an affine map from solver solution to original problem solution.